Expense accounts: going paperless with probative archiving

-Many organisations are planning for and thinking about their digital transition in order to optimise their customers, suppliers, and employees experience.
+Many organizations are planning for and thinking about their digital transition in order to optimize their customers, suppliers, and employees experience.

 With regards to the employees and more specifically their expenses, choosing an efficient expense management solution has long been made difficult by the necessity of keeping written proof for six years.
 Such physical management entails a number of risks in the event of an audit:

-Beyond the legal aspects, this form of management generates significant costs for organisations—back office costs in particular.
+Beyond the legal aspects, this form of management generates significant costs for organizations—back office costs in particular.